Shubodh/ICRA2020/instance_comparator/README.md

 #### output is stored in out.txt. out.txt contains the true pairs detected by the MLP.

-## The visualization of the dataset tested(warehouse-1) can be done by running the following code:
+## The visualization of the dataset tested can be done by running the following code:
 `python mlp_read.py in.txt`